irisnet/irishub-sync/README.md

-# iris-sync-server
+# IRIS-sync-server
-A server that synchronize IRIS blockchain data into a relational database
+A server that synchronize IRIS blockChain data into a database